Welcome to your amazing marketing career!

-You don’t have to be a brainiac math whiz but you do need to be able to use the tools that will help you ultimately work smarter.
+You don’t have to be a brainiac math whiz but you do need to be able to use the tools that help you to work smarter.

-Marketing is evolving every day and you need to stay abreast of trends.
-Keep educating yourself through reading, videos, podcasts, webinars, classes…so your mind stays fertile.
+Marketing evolves every day and you need to stay abreast of trends.
+So, keep educating yourself through reading, videos, podcasts, webinars, classes…so your mind stays fertile.

 Remember you’re not in this alone.
-Find like-minded women to network with and help pave the way.
+Find like-minded women to network with to help pave the way.
 A mentor can also give you a leg up.

 Lastly, don’t burn any bridges.
 The person you shun today may be able to help you tomorrow.
-Pay it forward and backward.
+So pay it forward and backward.